Ganymede-Bio/website-docusaurus/docs/FlowEditor.md

 By default, if only 1 DataFrame is returned, it would be displayed in the table head associated with the node.

 If multiple DataFrames are returned, the table displayed corresponds to the one labeled with the parameter with the gray chip background.
-In the example above, the dataframe correponding to "sql_result" key would be the one displayed if multiple tables were returned from the _execute_ function.
+In the example above, the dataframe correponding to `sql_result` key would be the one displayed if multiple tables were returned from the _execute_ function.

 :::